mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Saturday, 15 November 2025
+## On Sunday, 16 November 2025

-- The average temperature today is 9.9˚C,
+- The average temperature today is 9.8˚C,
 - With highs of 10.55˚C and lows of 9.26˚C,
-- It may feel like 9.26˚C with overcast clouds
+- It may feel like 9.14˚C with overcast clouds
 - The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1010hPa and humidity is 91%
+- The pressure is 1011hPa and humidity is 90%
-- The sun will rise at 07:28 and set at 16:18
+- The sun will rise at 07:29 and set at 16:16

 <!-- weather_marker ends -->